Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Out of Ubud

-As I keep complaining about Bali neglecting solo travellers, I can proudly announce that Ubud was the only place were booking organized group activities and tours was actually possible.
+As I keep complaining about Bali neglecting solo travellers, I can proudly announce that Ubud was the only place where booking organized group activities and tours was actually possible.

 Above the entrance, a big monster lets you enter the cave through his mouth.
 Inside, the grotto is much less spectacular than expected.
 A Ganesha statue thrones in a niche in the left cross corridor.
 On the right side, a triple linga symbolizes the Hindu trinity Brahma-Vishnu-Shiva.